OpenNebula/vOneCloud-docs/docs/source/overview/accounts.rst

 .. note::

     Console access to the appliance is not required by vOneCloud.
 Use it only under special circumstances.
-If you are a vOneCloud paying customer, make sure any changes applied in the appliance are supported by the vOneCloud support.
+If you are a user with an active support subscription, make sure any changes applied in the appliance are supported by the vOneCloud support.

 `oneadmin` account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The main use of this account is to access the vOneCloud Control Panel (http://<appliance_ip>:8000).
 Only this account will have access to the Control Panel, no other user will be allowed to log in.

-However, the `oneadmin` account is also a valid OpenNebula (Sunstone) account, but we **strongly recommend not to use this account to access the Sunstone Web UI**, relying instead in the pre-existing `CloudAdmin` account (see below).
+However, the `oneadmin` account is also a valid Sunstone account, but we **strongly recommend not to use this account to access the Sunstone Web UI**, relying instead in the pre-existing `CloudAdmin` account (see below).

 The `oneadmin` account password is set by the admin user during the initial configuration of the vOneCloud Control Console.
 The **password can only be changed in the vOneCloud Control Console**.
 After changing it the user **must** restart the OpenNebula service in the :ref:`vOneCloud Control Panel <control_panel>`.